-Trans and Non-binary Policy

-Version: 1.2 (September 2022)

-Category: Policies - Safety, Security and Environment

-Owner(s): Academic Board

-Approved by: The Board of Governors

-Access: Public - Anyone can view this document

-Scope: This policy applies to all staff (including contractors and

-volunteers), students and visitors at Fairfield School of Business

-(FSB)

-Quick Guide:

-The Trans and Non-binary Policy expands upon the Schools guiding principles of promoting equality and fostering a diverse academic set out in its Equality, Diversity and Inclusion Policy.
-If you are a student, please use the Student Complaints Procedure to raise a concern if you feel you have been unfairly excluded or discriminated against on If you are subject to serious discrimination, bullying, harassment or victimisation, let your personal tutor, course leader or student support officer know as soon as possible as we may need to investigate under our Anti-bullying and Harassment procedures.
-Members of staff should, in the first instance, speak to their line manager or Head of Department, who will consult with the HR Department.
-If these informal steps do not resolve the issue, the employee should contact their Faculty/Department HR Manager.
-Severe breaches of this policy may be notified to the School's senior management using the School's Protected Disclosure (Whistleblowing) procedures.
+Transgender and Non-binary Policy Version: 1.3 Category: Policies - Safety, Security and Environment Owner(s): Senior Executive Approved by: The Board of Governors Access: Public - Anyone can view this document Scope: This policy applies to all staff (including contractors and volunteers), students and visitors at Fairfield School of Business (FSB) Quick Guide: Reporting a concern The Trans and Non-binary Policy expands upon the schools guiding principles of promoting equality and fostering a diverse academic set out in its Equality, Diversity and Inclusion Policy.
+If you are a student, please use the Student Complaints Procedure to raise a concern if you feel you have been unfairly excluded or discriminated against on If you are subject to serious discrimination, bullying, harassment or victimisation, let your personal tutor, programme leader or the student support team (studentsupport@fairfield.ac) know as soon as possible as we may need to investigate under our Anti-bullying and Harassment (Dignity Policy) procedures.
+Members of staff should, in the first instance, speak to their line manager or head of department.
+If this does not resolve the issue, you should contact your HR officer, and raise the matter as a formal grievance (guidance on the grievance procedure can be found in the employee handbook).
+Severe breaches of this policy may be notified to the school's senior management using the school's Protected Disclosure (Whistleblowing) procedures.
 Contents: